jazzband/sorl-thumbnail/docs/operation.rst

 generated from the source and requested thumbnail size and options.
 If the key for the thumbnail is found in the |kvstore|, the serialized thumbnail information is fetched from it and returned.
-If the thumbnail key is not found there sorl-thumbnail continues to generate the thumbnail and stores necesssary information in the |kvstore|.
+If the thumbnail key is not found there sorl-thumbnail continues to generate the thumbnail and stores necessary information in the |kvstore|.
 It is worth noting that sorl-thumbnail does not check if source or thumbnail exists if the thumbnail key is found in the
 |kvstore|.